 The Williams Trivia Contest is a semi-annual event which began in 1966.
 Since then it has caused thousands of Williams students, alumni, and friends to commit their souls to the gods of Trivia for a night.

-The next Williams Trivia contest will be:
+The next Williams Trivia Contest will be:

 Follow this link if you would like to join the Williams Trivia mailing list.
-The list is the bast way to keep informed about the upcoming contest, and also to give feedback on a contest just past.
+The list is the best way to keep informed about the upcoming contest, and also to give feedback on a contest just past.